CSC-175/Lab15/README.md

 * Get and validate how many numbers there are to choose from (n).
 * Get and validate how many of these numbers must be selected (k).
 * Compute the number of ways a set of k items can be selected from a set of n items.
-* Report to the probability and odds of winning.
+* Report the probability and odds of winning.

 **Functional Decomposition**